ldwren/nanogui/README.rst

    NanoGUI includes generic wrappers around shaders and textures that work for all of these frameworks.

+3. Cross-platform (macOS, Wayland, Windows) support for HDR displays and extended color spaces.
+See `example_hdr`

-3. The event loop is much more conservative by default and only issues redraw calls when explicitly requested by an event callback.
+4. The event loop is much more conservative by default and only issues redraw calls when explicitly requested by an event callback.

-4. Python integration: the library comes with a ``pip``-compatible ``setup.py`` installation script.
+5. Python integration: the library comes with a ``pip``-compatible ``setup.py`` installation script.

-5. WebAssembly code generation works out of the box (requires Emscripten), enabling powerful UI development for the web.
+6. WebAssembly code generation works out of the box (requires Emscripten), enabling powerful UI development for the web.
 See Tekari_ for an example of such an application.

-6. Significantly revamped tab widget (supports right-click context menus, draggable, and closeable tabs) and image view widget.
+7. Significantly revamped tab widget (supports right-click context menus, draggable, and closeable tabs) and image view widget.

-7. The Entypo_ icon font has been replaced by FontAwesome_ (v5.10.1).
+8. The Entypo_ icon font has been replaced by FontAwesome_ (v5.10.1).

 .. _NanoVG: https://github.com/memononen/NanoVG
 .. _nanobind: https://github.com/wjakob/nanobind